anish9/LSTM-Additive_attention-TF2.x/README.md

 -data_count : Number of rows to be considered for training

 ```
-* A config json file will be auto-generated with training config. we can edit the fields if we need.
+* A config json file will be auto-generated with training config. we can edit the fields if needed.
 ```
 {
     "csv_path": "datasets/english_tamil.csv",